-- (i) Code of conduct for workers includes restricting workers in designated areas, no open defecation, no littering, no firewood collection, no fire except designated places, no trespassing, no residence at construction sites, and no obligation to potentially dangerous work; - (ii) Follow International best practices on community health and safety such as those in Section 4.3 of World Bank Environmental Health and Safety (EHS) Guidelines on Construction and Decommissioning Activities;19 - (iii) Follow established community health and safety protocol on emerging infectious diseases such as COVID19.
-See Appendix 6 for a sample guidance note in responding to COVID19; - (iv) Implement measure to prevent proliferation of vectors of diseases at work site: - Maintain a complaint logbook in worker's camp and take action promptly of complaints.
-Follow the established GRM of the overall project (CTCRP); - (vi) Schedule transportation activities by avoiding peak traffic periods; - (vii) Clean wheels and undercarriage of haul trucks prior to leaving construction site: - (viii) Educate drivers: limit speed not more than 30 km/h in settlements and avoid use of horn; - (ix) Earmark parking place for construction equipment and vehicles when idling; no parking shall be allowed on the roads, that may disturb the traffic movement: - (x) Provide prior information to local people, particularly the Madrasa and mosques nearby about work schedules; - (xi) Noise barriers must be installed in between the construction site and Madrasa/mosque sites to reduce the noise level; - (xii) Provide adequate space and lighting, temporary fences, reflectorized barriers and signages at the work site; and - (xiii) Ensure contractor has staff trained on emergency response. - 161.
+- Code of conduct for workers includes restricting workers in designated areas, no open defecation, no littering, no firewood collection, no fire except designated places, no trespassing, no residence at construction sites, and no obligation to potentially dangerous work; - (ii) Follow International best practices on community health and safety such as those in Section 4.3 of World Bank Environmental Health and Safety (EHS) Guidelines on Construction and Decommissioning Activities;22 - (iii) Follow established community health and safety protocol on emerging infectious diseases such as COVID19.
+See Appendix 6 for a sample guidance note in responding to COVID19; - (iv) Implement measure to prevent proliferation of vectors of diseases at work site: - (v) Maintain a complaint logbook in worker's camp and take action promptly of complaints.
+Follow the established GRM of the overall project (CTCRP); - (vi) Schedule transportation activities by avoiding peak traffic periods; - (vii) Clean wheels and undercarriage of haul trucks prior to leaving construction site; - (viii) Educate drivers: limit speed not more than 30 km/h in settlements and avoid use of horn; - (ix) Earmark parking place for construction equipment and vehicles when idling; no parking shall be allowed on the roads, that may disturb the traffic movement; - (x) Provide prior information to local people, particularly any affected institutions (e.g. schools/madrasa, hospitals, mosques or places of worship, etc.) nearby about work schedules: - (xi) Noise barriers must be installed in between the construction site and any institutions (e.g. schools/madrasa, hospitals, mosques or places of worship, etc.) to reduce the impact of noise to these receptors; - (xii) Provide adequate space and lighting, temporary fences, reflectorized barriers and signages at the work site; and - (xiii) Ensure contractor has staff trained on emergency response. - 154.
 Post-construction clean-up and reinstatement.
-Construction debris, spoils, and excess construction materials may pose hazards to properties, community and environment if left unattended after construction. - 162.
+Construction debris, spoils, and excess construction materials may pose hazards to properties, community and environment if left unattended after construction. - 155.
 The contractor will reinstate all working areas and access routes as work proceeds during construction.
 All plant, equipment, materials, temporary infrastructure and vehicles will be removed at the earliest opportunity and the surface of the ground restored as near as practicable to its original condition.
-The following generic measures should be taken: - (i) Remove all spoils wreckage, rubbish, or temporary structures (such as buildings, shelters, and latrines) which are no longer required; - (ii) All excavated road/drainages shall be reinstated to original condition; - (iii) All disrupted utilities restored: - (iv) All affected structures rehabilitated/compensated; - (v) The area that previously housed the construction camp is to be checked for spills of substances such as oil, paint, etc. and these shall be cleaned up; - (vi) All hardened surfaces within the construction camp area shall be ripped; - (vii) All imported materials removed, and the area shall be top soiled and regressed using guidelines set out in the re-vegetation specification that forms part of this document: - (viii) The contractor must arrange the cancellation of all temporary services;
+The following generic measures should be taken:

-19 IFC World Bank Group.
+22 IFC World Bank Group.
 2007.
 Environmental, Health, and Safety (EHS) Guidelines - General EHS Guidelines: Construction and Decommissioning.